void-hoge/xilinx-verilog-emulators/README.md

 - Verilog Modules that emulate LUTs and CARRY4 of Xilinx FPGAs

 ## Overview
-- It's enables verilog code with Xilinx FPGA-specific LUTs and CARRY4 mapping description to be executed on a general purpose simulator such as iverilog.
+- It enables verilog code with Xilinx FPGA-specific LUTs and CARRY4 mapping description to be executed on a general purpose simulator such as iverilog.
 - Modules based on [UG953](https://docs.xilinx.com/r/en-US/ug953-vivado-7series-libraries/Introduction)

 ## CYINIT and CI inputs in CARRY4